Free worldwide shipping

 • Echocardiographic evidence of subclinical HCM

-General practitioners can easily test for proBNP and refer eligible patients to participate in HALT.
+General practitioners can easily test for proBNP and refer eligible patients, helping expand access to advanced cat heart disease treatment.

 A Cautious but Hopeful Outlook